 - Synthesizing and problem-solving

 Teachers should help students learn specific academic discourse routines, followed by a gradual release to independence with continued monitoring.
 Help students develop the ability to explain what opinions, background experiences, and evidence from the text combine to inform their particular point of view.
 Not all students are comfortable sharing their ideas and opinions, so be aware of and sensitive to students’ comfort levels, personality types, and cultural backgrounds.
-Encourage and support students, and use scaffolding to provide a safe entry point into the group conversation.
+Encourage and support students by providing a safe entry point into the group conversation.
 Promote confidence by helping students find evidence for their opinions before explaining or defending them to their peers.
 Encourage students to follow discussion rules and create a supportive learning environment free of antagonism where students can think critically and argue effectively and respectfully.

 To view or print passage or unit discussion questions